BenjiTrapp/GPSSimulator/README.md

 ![fi-env](https://github.com/BenjiTrapp/GPSSimulator/blob/master/doc/FI-System.PNG)
 * __Controller__: Steers the Fault-Injection Experiment.
 The Controller itself is a tiny piece of code, that runs on a local or distributed on remote machines.
+Currently the Controller is encapsulated in the PerturbationBuilder and the GPSSimulatorStarter.
+Check this class to set up your experiment
 * __Workload generator__: Creates the execution commands, that shall be processed by the SUT.
+This part is represented by the GPSGenerator.
-* __Workload library__: Contains diverse szenarios for the go live of the SUT
+* __Workload library__: Contains diverse scenarios for the go live of the SUT and is represented by the available NMEA sentences.
-* __Monitor__: Observers the executon of the commands and and channels the collection of the data, if needed.
+* __Monitor__: Observers the execution of the commands and and channels the collection of the data, if needed.
-    *__Data collectors__: Instance to collect the data -> typically a logger or database.
+    *__Data collectors__: Instance to collect the data -> typically the used logger(s) and maybe later a neo4j database.
-* __Data analyzer__:  Processes and analyses the data.
+* __Data analyzer__:  Processes and analyses the data -> must be done manually at the moment.
+When the neo4j database is appended, this part will be automated
 * __Fault injector__: Module to inject faults into the SUT and executes the commands of the workload generator.
+This is represented by the ComJammer Module to perturb the communication and functions that manipulates the GPSData directly.
-* __Fault Library__: Containts the types of faults that shall be injected into the SUT.
+* __Fault Library__: Contains the types of faults that shall be injected into the SUT -> Currently there are two types available, PerturbationStrategies and ByteManipulations.
+To test the exception handling, there can some BMUnit-Tests be used.

 # Q & A